Conquer Self-Doubt with the Hero’s Journey

 The 12 Stages of the Hero’s Journey.
 The Ordeal is Stage 8.
 Source: StoryFlint

-A woman connected with me yesterday.
+A woman contacted me recently.
 She’s 12 months into a new business venture and seriously doubts her ability to succeed.

 She said she had made lots of false starts and little progress.